jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

-**Summary:** Where _Adblock Plus_ ("ABP") indiscriminately injects over 13,000 generic CSS rules into every page and frames, _HTTP Switchboard_ ("HTTPSB") injects only a handful at most of the same generic CSS rules.
-HTTPSB's approach is to analyse a web page in order to dramatically narrow down the generic CSS selectors which will be injected in web pages and frames.
+**Summary:** Where _Adblock Plus_ ("ABP") indiscriminately injects over 13,000 generic CSS rules into every page and frames, _HTTP Switchboard_ ("HTTPSB") injects only a handful generic CSS rules at most.
+HTTPSB's approach is to analyse a web page in order to dramatically narrow down the generic CSS selectors which need to be injected in web pages and frames.
 For example, on [wired.com](http://www.wired.com/) ABP injects over 13,000 generic CSS selectors while **HTTPSB injects only 8 generic CSS selectors**.

 ***